BLACK LAND OWNERSHIP

 Black Land Ownership has purchased a 150K property in Richfield Springs, NY with 22 acres, lake access, a single-wide trailer in the midst of renovation, a grape arbor, apple trees, wildflowers and more.

-Achievements: Raised $5,000 in donations and 9,500 via crypto grant of 5k put into a liquidity pool and turned into $9,500
+Achievements: Raised $5,000 in donations and 9,500 via a crypto grant put into a liquidity pool

 This property will be the Black Land Ownership Eco Hub.
 We will offer programming such as: conferences, workshops, seminars, outdoor immersion, yoga retreats, field trips for youth and other gatherings.
 The Eco Hub will be an arts driven, sustainability oriented, education center; geared around anti-racist and anti-colonialist theory.
 One rooted in Pan-African philosophy and indigenous knowledge systems.